Elaine Luria: Early life, education, and military service

 Luria served as a naval officer for 20 years, operating nuclear reactors as an engineer, where she rose to the rank of commander.
 Luria was among the first female American sailors to spend her entire career on combat ships.
 She commanded Assault Craft Unit TWO, a combat-ready unit of 400 sailors, from 2014 until her retirement in 2017.
 She held a Passover seder on an aircraft carrier after 9/11.

-As of 2019, Luria's service was the longest active-duty tenure of any current member of the House Democratic Caucus.